-Natural habitat of Pogostemon Helferi is in areas of Thailand sharing border with Myanmar, where locals call it «downoi», which word-for-word translation means little star.
+Natural habitat of Pogostemon Helferi is in areas of Thailand, specifically the region of Kanchanaburi and sharing border with Myanmar, where locals call it «downoi», which word-for-word translation means little star.
 It is labeled with the same name ‘downoi’ in catalogs of importers from South-East Asia.

 Like vast majority of tank plants Pogostemon Helferi isn’t a purely aquatic plant.
 In natural biotopes, during dry season you can often see the plant growing along shores of rivers and streams flowing over downland about 100 m above sea level.
 The plants transform to their submerged form only during wet season when rivers overflow.

 Water temperature in its natural biotopes remains almost constant (about 20 °C) regardless of the season.
 In naturally impounded bodies Pogostemon Helferi can be encountered growing both under direct sunlight and in the shadows of shore vegetation.

 In its natural habitat, Pogostemon helferi faces threats due to habitat loss and degradation.
 Its popularity in the aquarium trade has also resulted in increased harvesting from the wild.
 As a responsible aquarist, sourcing from reputable suppliers and considering sustainable alternatives like propagation can contribute to the conservation of this species.

 Pogostemon helferi is a small, compact plant that forms attractive rosettes.
 The plant typically grows to a height of 3-5 centimeters (1-2 inches) under optimal conditions.
 The leaves of Pogostemon helferi are one of its most notable features.
 They are bright green, curly, and have serrated edges, which give them a unique and textured appearance.
 The serrations along the leaf edges create an interesting contrast and add visual interest to the plant.